fuchsberger/csci_204_2024_spring/week_3/lecture_3.3.md

-# Lecture 3.3 2D Array Activities
+# Lecture 3.3 Test Coverage & Array Activities

 In this lecture we will go through a series of practical problems and improve the given Array / 2D array classes in the process.